Why you can trust Sunlight Media

 Advantage: Taxonomy System

 The complexity of Drupal’s taxonomy system when handling large amounts of content is another plus in comparison to WordPress.
 Taxonomy is the practice of organizing and classifying content.
 WordPress allows for a more flat tagging system.
 On the other hand, Drupal allows the user to include custom made relationships.
 In addition to potential personalization on the amount of information that is included in each category.
+This level of organization is particularly beneficial for large websites.

 Overall, due to the complexity and potential customization Drupal offers its users it is more geared toward a website that requires multiple page templates: websites like Tesla and Nasdaq for instance.
 However, a website with a more simple layout will benefit more with the functionalities WordPress offers, such as BBC Professional and Bloomberg America.